 MOLLY WOOD: Let me jump in here, that’s NOAA, the National Oceanic and Atmospheric Administration.

 JUAN LAVISTA FERRES: Yes, that is an AI project where you get acoustic data and you try to find a particular beluga whale.
 When working with another organization out of California, their job was to help on trying to find war crimes.
-They asked, when we show that example, could you use this for detecting a certain type of weapons that makes a very distinct sound.
+They asked, when we showed that example, Could you use this for detecting a certain type of weapon that makes a very distinct sound?
 And basically we told them, well, if it makes a very distinct sound and you have these in recordings, they have millions of videos, the answer is likely yes.
 Because these problems are basically the same problem.
 You have what is called an acoustic fingerprint.
 Long story short, it became really easy for us to explain AI by example.
 And these examples have a lot of variants.
 Like, you go from projects about disaster response.
 You have projects on climate change, for example, on trying to measure how climate change is affecting the Himalayas and how dangerous that could be.
 You have these lakes on top of the mountains that if they don’t, like, they could actually go down and that could kill people, basically.
 So, this organization out of Nepal uses these models to measure these.

 MOLLY WOOD: Okay, so far you’ve covered pretty much two of my three favorite animals in giraffes and whales, and if you say that you’re also working on hummingbirds, I’m going to apply for a job at your lab...